updated on 09 March 2020

-To be eligible for the GDL, students must hold a degree (other than an honorary degree) from a UK institution or a foreign institution which the Solicitors Regulation Authority (SRA) considers to be an equivalent.
+To be eligible for the GDL, students must hold a degree (honorary degrees don’t count) from a UK institution or an overseas institution which the Solicitors Regulation Authority (SRA) considers to be an equivalent.
 Alternatively, a student can hold academic and vocational qualifications which the SRA deems equivalent to a degree.

 Find out more